ErikBoesen/gimp-web/content/release-notes/gimp-2.10.md

 * You can apply them on images in 32-bit per color channel precision mode.
-* You can preview them right on the canvas, and if an image is larger than the viewport, GIMP will render the viewport first.
+* You can preview them right on the canvas, and if an image is larger than the viewport, GIMP will render the viewport first for immediate feedback.
 * You can use split preview to compare original image with its processed version and swap before/after sides both horizontally and vertically.
 * In a future non-destructive GIMP, you will be able to adjust settings of those